 Mindful practices come in three forms: Open Awareness, Focused Awareness, and Mindfulness Meditation.

-- Open Awareness is like viewing life as a panorama, accepting whatever your scene reveals without resistance.
-This practice is especially encouraged when completing chores or running errands, given the banality of the tasks and our subsequent tendency to turn to our phones for entertainment.
-The next time you fold laundry, wash dishes, take a shower, or walk down the street to buy lunch, engage fully with your senses and surroundings, making note of any judgements directed at yourself or others, without giving the narratives too much weight.
+- Open Awareness is like viewing life as a panorama, accepting whatever you are experiencing without resistance.
+This is a very informal practice that can be done anytime, anywhere.
+The next time you’re folding laundry, washing dishes, taking a shower, or walking down the street to buy lunch, try engaging fully with your senses and surroundings, making note of any judgements directed at yourself or others.

 - Focused Awareness requires your deliberate attention on an object, sound, question, or physical sensation.
-This can manifest as a mantra (mind tool) you sing or chant, self-inquiry and repeated affirmations (who am I / I am peace), an image gazed upon or created in the mind’s eye (a flickering candle flame), or simply the feeling of breath in the nostrils (the cool air of the inhalation and the warmth as you exhale).
-Whatever focal point you choose, your intention is to remain anchored in the present.
+This can be a mantra (mind tool) you sing or chant, self-inquiry and repeated affirmations (who am I / I am peace), an image you focus on (leaves on the ground) for one you imagine in your mind (a flickering candle flame), or simply the feeling of breath in the nostrils (the cool air of your inhalation and the warmth of your exhalation).
+Whatever focal point you choose, your intention is to remain anchored on that, in the present.

-- Mindfulness Meditation is the formal practice of mindfulness, typically accomplished in a seated posture with closed eyes, and drawing upon elements of the first two techniques.
-Try taking a few deep, cleansing breaths before exploring the sounds of the room.
-Shift your attention back to the body and note any physical sensations before choosing a center of interest for the rest of the practice.
-Mindfulness Meditation is often tied to Zazen Buddhist traditions that use the cycle of breath to count to ten (each inhalation and exhalation is a count of one).
-The catch, of course, is that with any break in concentration, you must restart your practice.
+- Mindfulness Meditation is the formal practice of mindfulness, typically done seated with closed eyes, and drawing on the first two techniques.
+Try taking a few deep, cleansing breaths then begin to expand your awareness to the sounds of the room, the clothes in contact with your skin, any scent in the air, the taste in your mouth, the colors when you close your eyes.
+Shift your attention back to your body and note any physical sensations before choosing a center of interest for the rest of the practice (focused awareness).

 Without returning again and again to the present moment, our lives will continue to whirl by, unnoticed.
 And while tuning out is, at times, necessary for self-preservation, we should be able to choose those moments on our own terms, rather than passively handing over the reins to our unruly mind.